AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/best-practices-for-templates.md

 Follow these design best practices when customizing Meta ad templates to work with GenStudio for Performance Marketing:

 - Use 360 pixel width for column layouts
-- Use a minimum resolution of 1080x1080 for images
+- Use a minimum resolution of 1080 x 1080 px for images
 - Do **not** use relative font size
 - Do **not** define viewports
 - Do **not** use JavaScript